siraxe/ComfyUI-WanVideoWrapper_QQ/git_assets/docs/power_spline_editor.md

 <td width="65%" valign="top">

 ### Draw type splines
-- Shift + Left click drag on layer name to reposition it in the list
 - Right click ui has edit button
 - Middle click on canvas stops edit/create mode